 Click here for an index to the deeds for 279 Beacon, and click here for further information about the land between the south side of Beacon and Alley 418, from Dartmouth to Exeter.

-On June 11, 1884, 279 Beacon was purchased from Charles Freeland’s estate by Dr. Robert Amory.
+Charles Freeland died in December of 1883, and on June 11, 1884, 279 Beacon was purchased from his estate by Dr. Robert Amory.
 He was a widower and previously lived in the Longwood district of Brookline, where his wife, Marianne Appleton (Lawrence) Amory, died in May of 1882.
 In September of 1884 he married again, to Katherine Leighton Crehore, and they made 279 Beacon their home.
 They also maintained a home, The Eyrie, in Bar Harbor.

 Robert Amory was a physician and professor physiology at Harvard.
 He retired in 1887 and became general manager of the American Electric Manufacturing Company.
 He also served as President of the Brookline Gas Company until September of 1888.